ESMO-ENTERPRISE/react-utils/docs/docs/api.md

 - `initializer` A function that returns an initial single store state
 - `options?` (_optional_)
-  - `hashKeyFn" href="stores/introduction#store-key" /> Custom function to transform the store key (object) into a hash string ([learn more](/docs/stores/introduction#store-key))
+  - `hashKeyFn` Custom function to transform the store key (object) into a hash string ([learn more](/docs/store/introduction#store-key))
-  - `onBeforeChangeKey" href="stores/stores-event" /> Handle change key passed to the hook
+  - `onBeforeChangeKey` Handle change key passed to the hook
-  - `onStoreInitialized" href="stores/stores-event" /> Handle single store state initialized event
+  - `onStoreInitialized` Handle single store state initialized event
   - _... same as `useStore`'s_

 </div>